-G. Tyler Runnels.
-Mr. Runnels has been nominated by our board to be elected as a director at the 2018 annual meeting to fill a vacancy created by the departure of two of our directors.
+G. Tyler Runnels has been a director since July 2018.
 Mr. Runnels has nearly 30 years of investment banking experience including debt and equity financings, private placements, mergers and acquisitions, initial public offerings, bridge financings, and financial restructurings.
 Since 2003 Mr. Runnels has been the Chairman and Chief Executive Officer of T.R.
 Winston & Company, LLC, an investment bank and member of FINRA, where he began working in 1990.
 Mr. Runnels was an early stage investor in our company and T.R.
 Winston & Company, LLC has served as our exclusive placement agent in one of our private placements raising early rounds of capital for our company.
 Mr. Runnels has successfully completed and advised on numerous transactions for clients in a variety of industries, including healthcare, oil and gas, business services, manufacturing, and technology.
 Mr. Runnels is also responsible for working with high net worth clients seeking to diversify their portfolios to include real estate products through established relationships with real estate brokers, accountants, attorneys, qualified intermediaries and financial advisors.
 Prior to joining T.R.
 Winston & Co., LLC, Mr. Runnels held the position of Senior Vice President of Corporate Finance for H.J.
 Meyers & Company, a regional investment bank.
-Mr. Runnels held the position of directors of Lilis Energy, Inc. (NYSE American: LLEX) and Level Brands, Inc. (NYSE American: LEVB) and serves on the Pepperdine University President's Campaign Cabinet.
+Mr. Runnels serves on the Pepperdine University President's Campaign Cabinet.
 Mr. Runnels received a B.S. and MBA from Pepperdine University.
 Mr. Runnels holds FINRA Series 7, 24, 55, 63 and 79 licenses.
 We selected Mr. Runnels to serve on our board of directors based upon his significant experience both as an investor and advisor, as well as his experience as a board member of a number of listed companies.